Open all

 Co-curricular at Lancing College

 Sport is part of the curriculum for all, the whole way up to the U6 – and with acres of pitches on site, there’s plenty for pupils to get stuck into.
-The main sports are football (for both boys and girls), hockey, netball, tennis and swimming (an incredible elite programme produces national and international-level athletes); riding at the equestrian centre; not to mention a developing reputation in women’s cricket.
-Note there’s no rugby.
-Other options include water polo, squash, cross-country, fencing, fishing and sailing, as well as co-ed dance, badminton and golf.
+The main sports are football (for both boys and girls – it’s increasingly popular with the latter who play it in the summer term), hockey, netball, tennis and swimming (an incredible elite programme produces national and international-level athletes), riding at the equestrian centre, not to mention a developing reputation in women’s cricket.
+Other options include water polo, squash, cross-country, fencing, fishing and sailing, as well as co-ed dance, badminton, golf and even dog walking.

 Music here centres around the blockbuster chapel (there’s space for 1,100 at a squeeze), with sung Eucharist each week.
-The chapel choir has sung in the likes of Chichester Cathedral and St George’s Chapel at Windsor, and a huge team of peripatetic teachers offer lessons in pretty much every instrument under the sun.
-There are also orchestras, bands and ensembles galore, plus heaps of concerts, recitals and opera trips.
+The chapel choir has sung in the likes of Chichester Cathedral and St George’s Chapel at Windsor, and on our visit a team from BBC Radio 3 were recording Evensong.
+A huge team of peripatetic teachers also offer lessons in pretty much every instrument under the sun, and there are orchestras, bands and ensembles galore, plus heaps of concerts, recitals and opera trips.

 The drama department produces plays and at least one musical every year, plus playwriting competitions and student-led workshops.
 The lovely open-air theatre was opened by Agatha Christie in 1960 and a play is performed every summer term.